-Hot water installation is much more than joining a few pipes.
-In Queensland, the rules for fitting any make or model of hot water systems are stricter than in many other states and territories.
-Every replacement must comply with current Australian standards, which may differ from the requirements in place when your old unit was installed.
-Alongside the additional valves typically not supplied with new systems, Maroochydore Hot Water must also lodge QBCC Form 4 and pay the associated council fee for every household replacement.
+Hot water installation is more than just hooking up a few pipes.
+In Queensland, the rules for fitting any make or model of hot water systems are stricter than in many other states.
+Every replacement must comply with the current Australian standards, which may have changed since your existing unit was installed.
+Along with the expense of additional valves (not supplied with most new systems), Maroochydore Hot Water must also pay the QBCC for lodging Form 4 — a compulsory council fee applied to every dwelling where a hot water system is replaced.

 Every hot water installation carried out by Maroochydore Hot Water includes: